-- 6.1 It is proposed that the Council RESOLVES - (1) The appointment of officers and Portfolio Holders to outside bodies for the 2009/10 Municipal Year on the basis set out at Appendix 1 of this report. - (2) The Member representatives (including substitutes) to be appointed for the 2009/10 Municipal Year to the outside bodies set out at Appendix 2 of this report. - (3) To endorse the attendance of the Leader of the Council (or their nominee) as the Council's representative at meetings of the County Council's South Essex Forum, the Rochford Local Strategic Partnership and the Thames Gateway South Essex Board. - (4) The appointment of the Portfolio Holder for Planning and Transportation and three further representatives to the Rochford and Southend Airport and Environs Action Plan Forum. - (5) The appointments to the four seats on the Rochford Housing Association Board for the 2009/10 Municipal Year.
-(HICS)
+- 6.1 It is proposed that the Council RESOLVES - (1) The appointment of officers and Portfolio Holders to outside bodies for the 2010/11 Municipal Year on the basis set out at Appendix 1 of this report. - (2) The Member representatives (including substitutes) to be appointed for the 2010/11 Municipal Year to the outside bodies set out at Appendix 2 of this report. - (3) To endorse the attendance of the Leader of the Council (or their nominee) as the Council's representative at meetings of the East of England Local Government Association, the County Council's South Essex Forum, the Rochford Local Strategic Partnership and the Thames Gateway South Essex Board. - (4) To endorse the attendance of Cllr M Maddocks as the Council's representative at meetings of the Essex Health Overview and Scrutiny Committee. - (5) The Trustee/Board Member appointment to Groundwork South Essex for three years with effect from the 2010/11 Municipal Year. - (6) The appointment of the Portfolio Holder for Planning and Transportation and three further representatives to the Rochford and Southend Airport and Environs Action Plan Forum. - (7) The appointments to the four seats on the Rochford Housing Association Board for the 2010/11 Municipal Year.
+(HLEMS)